nelsonTK/ds/DataStructuresTest/README.md

 **Data structutes**

 Some data structures have bugs, namely Hashmap, the rehashing is not working as expected in all the situations.
-Naming of the data structures are also poor, need some refactoring, some data structures that implemented do not behave as they should because I misunderstood them, example is LRUCache.
+Naming of the data structures are also poor, need some refactoring.
+In some cases I have more than one data structure implementation, I should keep just the best.
+Some data structures implemented do not behave as they should because I misunderstood them, example is LRUCache.
 However the correct implementation can be found in problem solving section.

-More testes are requires for the data structures in order they can be trusted.
+More testes are required in order this data structures can be entrusted.

 **Algorithms**

-I need to clean and refactor this classes.
+I need to clean and refactor this packages classes too	.
 I've implemented much more algorithms than those there, many of them are embedded in problem solving, others in the implementation of data structures, I might extract them from those places or reimplement them again.

 More tests are required for the algorithms.